k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/12_project_impl_prep.md

   > At the Chat playground
   >
-  > * client side knows to consume the app-id as defined at Apps JSON (see below) and to send it to the API.
+  > * The client side knows to consume the app-id as defined at Apps JSON (see below) and to send it to the API.
   > * The app-id value also affects on which chat playground customization files (CSS and texts) are loaded.
 Read [here](13_chat_playground_customize.md) for more information.

 * Evaluation